 According to Google, 50% of online search will be conducted using voice search by 2020.
 As a business, are you prepared for this shift in SEO?
-Do you need to start implementing voice search into your digital marketing strategy today?
+Do you need to start implementing it into your digital marketing strategy today?

 The answer to the last question is yes.
 The key purpose of your website is to enable potentially interested customers to find and purchase your products or services.
-If your customers are using voice search to find what they are looking for, then you need to be using voice search too.
+If your customers are using it to find what they are looking for, then you need to be using it too.

 Staying ahead of the competition gives you the advantage.
 In this blog post will find the answer to questions such as, ‘what is voice search?’
 ‘Do I need voice search for my business?’‘How do I optimise for voice search?’ and ultimately a brief overview of how voice search will impact your business.

 What is voice search?